 Government of Kerala (GOK), is implementing KSTP in two stages, KSTP-I was completed by 2011 and KSTP-II has been taken up now.
 The project is to upgrade critical sections of the State's road network.
 The Project is supported by the International Bank for Reconstruction and Development (IBRD/World Bank).
-The KSTP-II project road Punalur - Ponkunnum - Thodupuzha (Link 84) is one of the several road links considered as a part of the 600 km of high priority roads selected after the feasibility study of 87 potential road links.
+The Thiruvalla bypass is one of the several road links considered as a part of the 600 km of high priority roads selected after the feasibility study of 87 potential road links.
 The KSTP-II road improvement component of the project (~330 km) requires World Bank and GOK clearances and approvals before construction can proceed.

-An Environmental Management Plan (EMP) has been prepared for the section Ponkunnam - Thodupuzha (Link 84) of length 49.07 km, (Pl refer Figure 2.1) considered in KSTP-II of the 600 km high priority roads to define the Environmental Management requirements to ensure environmental safe guards during construction and operation.
+An Environmental Management Plan (EMP) has been prepared for the Thiruvalla bypass section of length 2.34 km, (Pl refer Figure 2.1) considered in KSTP-II of the 600 km high priority roads to define the Environmental Management requirements to ensure environmental safe guards during construction and operation.
 Earlier as a first step a Sectoral Environmental Assessment (SEA) was prepared in December 2001 in accordance to the World Bank requirements for the high priority roads.
 For KSTP-I roads, all clearances have been obtained prior to the approval of the loan application.
-Among the KSTP-II Roads, this link road doesn't pass through any forest area, hence any forest clearance is not required.
+All KSTP-II Roads including this link roads required clearance/ approval from World Bank, Government of India, and GOK.

 The most important parts of this document are the Generic Environmental Management Action Plan (EMAP) and Link Specific Environmental Management Action Plan (EMAP).
-The Generic EMAP comprises activity wise impacts and generic mitigation measures identified for each environmental attribute like land, water, air, noise, biological environment social environment and solid waste management.
+The Generic EMAP comprises activity wise impacts and generic mitigation measures identified for each environmental attribute like land, water, air, noise, biological environment, social environment and solid waste management.
 A robust Monitoring and Reporting (M&R) system is in-built into it for various phases of the project and activities.
-This is supported by annexures, which provides (i) detailed guidelines to enable the Contractor to implement the EMAP in an appropriate manner, (ii) monitoring formats for the Contractor to report to CSC (Construction Supervision Consultant) and (iii) checklists for the CSC to monitor the implementation of EMAP.
-This has been evolved based on the lessons learned from the review of implementation of EMAP in KSTP-I conducted by Wilbur Smith Associates1 in June 2012.
+This is supported by annexures, which provides (i) detailed guidelines to enable the Contractor to implement the EMAP in an appropriate manner, (ii) monitoring formats for the Contractor to report to Construction Supervision Consultant (CSC) and (iii) checklists for the CSC to monitor the implementation of EMAP.
+This has been evolved based on the lessons learned from the review of implementation of EMAP in KSTP-I conducted by Wilbur Smith Associates in June 2012.